CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 ![Welcome screen](./_sources_cylheim.md/welcome2.jpg)

-Next, click *New Project* and create the project file in the folder
+Next, click *New Project* and create the project file in the folder.

 ![Creating a new project](./_sources_cylheim.md/new_project.jpg)

 ### A look at the UI

-Now, we will take a look at Cylheim's UI
+Now, we will take a look at Cylheim's UI:

 ![Basic UI](./_sources_cylheim.md/editor_ui.png)